Email > Set up custom SMTP sending

 X-Forefront-Antispam-Report: Shows SCL score, SPF/DKIM/DMARC resultsAuthentication-Results: Detailed authentication check resultsX-MS-Exchange-Organization-SCL: Spam confidence level (0-9 scale)Received-SPF: SPF check pass/fail status

-Your IT administrator can extract and interpret these headers through Message Trace or by viewing the email source.
+Your IT admin can extract and interpret these headers through Message Trace or by viewing the email source.

-Beyond reactive troubleshooting, these practices help maintain good email deliverability:
+These practices help maintain good email deliverability over time:

 For users:

-- Never mark Tallyfy emails as spam - use notification preferences instead
+- Don’t mark Tallyfy emails as spam - use notification preferences instead

 - Add no-reply@tallyfy.com to your personal Safe Senders list

-- If using Focused Inbox, move Tallyfy to Focused tab
+- If using Focused Inbox, move Tallyfy to the Focused tab

 - Report persistent issues to your IT team promptly